serverless-workflow/workflow-schema-vscode/README.md

 -   Displaying of mismatched types or missing required properties
 -   Allows use of Ctrl+Space to show available properties
 -   Code completion even for enum types

+### Code Snippets

+This extension also provides Code Snippets for the serverless workflow specification markup:

+-   swn: Create a new workflow definition
+-   swtr: Create new trigger definition
+-   swe: Create new Event State definition
+-   swo: Create new Operation State definition
+-   sws: Create new Switch State definition
+-   swd: Create new Delay State definition
+-   swp: Create new Parallel State definition
+-   swsf: Create new SubFlow State definition

 More features coming soon :)